iingram/gesturer/blenderGestureAddon/README.md

 Usage
 =====================

-0. Connect Arduino (running the receiving software) based robot to computer.
+0. Configure `gesturerConfigs.yaml` to match your Blender and hardware setup (e.g. desired object names/axes, serial port to use, etc.)
+1. Run `generateArduino.py` with `gesturerConfigs.yaml` and `motors_template.ino` present in the current directory to generate Arduino code.
+3. Upload this generated code to your robot, and leave your robot connected to the computer.
+4. Open the proper `.blend` file in Blender.
-1a.
-Standard Usage: Open `prototype_gesture_addon_scene_handler.blend` with Blender (via the command line if you want to see Python output, which is recommended).
+⋅⋅* Provided Blender File: Open `prototype_gesture_addon_scene_handler.blend` with Blender (via the command line if you want to see Python output, which is recommended).
-1b.
-More general usage:
-    -Modify gesturerConfigs.yaml to match the parameters you desire to use from your `.blend` file and for your hardware setup (object names, desired axes, serial port, etc.).
+⋅⋅* General Blender File:
     -Put `gesturerConfigs.yaml` in the same folder as the `.blend` file you are using.
-    -Open Blender via the command line (watch the command line as you go through the steps below to make sure you don't get any fatal errors!).
+    -Open Blender (if via the command line, watch the output as you go through the steps below to make sure you don't get any fatal errors!).
     -Navigate to and open your `.blend` file.
-2. Navigate to `File/User Preferences/Add-ons`.
+5. Navigate to `File/User Preferences/Add-ons`.
-3. Select the "Object" category.
+6. Select the "Object" category.
-4. Find "Object: Gesture Operator" addon and select the checkbox next to it.
+7. Find "Object: Gesture Operator" addon and select the checkbox next to it.
-5. If you wish for the addon to be loaded every time you start up Blender (useful for development), click the `Save User Settings` button in the lower left corner.
+8. If you wish for the addon to be loaded every time you start up Blender (useful for development), click the `Save User Settings` button in the lower left corner.
-6. To activate the addon, press the spacebar while in Blender to bring up the search interface, type "Gesture Operator", and select the result.
+9. To activate the addon, press the spacebar while in Blender to bring up the search interface, type "Gesture Operator", and select the result.
-7. To deactivate the addon once it is running, follow the same process as in step 6.
+10. To deactivate the addon once it is running, follow the same process as in step 6.